bufbuild/protoplugin/README.md

 A `ResponseWriter` builds `CodeGeneratorResponses` for you.
 The most common methods you will use:

-- `AddFiles`: Add a new file with content.
+- `AddFile`: Add a new file with content.
-- `AddError`: Add to the error message that will be propagated to the compiler.
+- `SetError`: Add to the error message that will be propagated to the compiler.
-- `AddFeatureProto3Optional`: Denote that your plugin handles `optional` in `proto3` (all new plugins should set this).
+- `SetFeatureProto3Optional`: Denote that your plugin handles `optional` in `proto3` (all new plugins should set this).
-- `AddFeatureSupportsEditions`: Denote that you support editions (most plugins will not yet).
+- `SetFeatureSupportsEditions`: Denote that you support editions (most plugins will not yet).

 A `ResponseWriter` also provide low-level access for advanced plugins that need to build the `CodeGeneratorResponse` more directly:

 - `AddCodeGeneratorResponseFiles`: Add `CodeGeneratorResponse.File`s directly.
 May be needed when using i.e. insertion points.
-- `AddSupportedFeatures`: Set supported features directly.
+- `SetSupportedFeatures`: Set supported features directly.
 - `SetMinimumEdition/SetMaximumEdition`: directly set the minimum and maximum Edition supported.

 For most authors, however, you should use the common methods.